Sundre

-Sundre /ˈsʌndri/ is a town in central Alberta, Canada that is surrounded by Mountain View County.
+Sundre /ˈsʌndri/ is a town in central Alberta, Canada, that is surrounded by Mountain View County.
 It is approximately 100 km northwest of Calgary on the Cowboy Trail in the foothills of the Canadian Rockies.

 Sundre takes its name from a town in Norway, the original home of Nels T. Hagen, the town's first postmaster.

+Although considered a forestry town, the community is also home to a significant number of oil and gas service businesses.
+Due to its attractive geographic location, with proximity to vast natural landscapes, camping and recreation-oriented tourism is also a major economic driver.

+Biking, hiking, cross country skiing, and other outdoor activities are popular.
+The community features over 50 kilometres of trails and pathways, including paved pathways, trails and single-track trails.
+The Sundre Bike n Ski Club maintains the trail network in partnership with the Town of Sundre.

+The community is home to one hospital, the Myron Thompson Health Centre.
+There are two medical clinics, including Greenwood Family Physicians, and the Moose & Squirrel Medical Clinic.
+The Sundre Hospital Futures Committee actively recruits medical professionals to the community.
+As of June 18, 2025, at least 10 doctors practice medicine within the community.

+There are three private daycares, one public elementary school and one public high school within the Town of Sundre.
+River Valley Elementary School and Sundre High School are part of the Chinook's Edge School Division.

 History

 Sundre's first postmaster, Nels T. Hagen, arrived in 1906.
 Sundre incorporated as a village in 1950 and then as a town in 1956.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Town of Sundre had a population of 2,672 living in 1,187 of its 1,270 total private dwellings, a change of from its 2016 population of 2,729.
 With a land area of 10.84 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Town of Sundre recorded a population of 2,729 living in 1,188 of its 1,256 total private dwellings, a change from its 2011 population of 2,610.
 With a land area of 11.11 km2, it had a population density of in 2016.

 The Town of Sundre's 2012 municipal census counted a population of 2,695.